Do you know what the Curves tool and a Swiss Army Knife have in common?

 Select the Brush Tool, set Hardness to 0 and Opacity to 5% to begin with.
 Change the brush size according to the area you want to dodge or burn.
 If you to dodge, paint on the layer mask of the dodge layer and vice versa.

 You can use this method to dodge and burn with luminosity masks.
-To learn more about this technique, check out this tutorial.
+Find out more in the Luminosity Masks resource page under Articles in the top menu.

 The power of Curves is incomplete without mentioning LAB colorspace - a colorspace that works closely with Curves tool.